Menu

 I was the Department Chair of the Mathematics and Computer Science Department from 1997-2008, but my love for teaching has taken me back into the classroom.

-I am so excited that you have decided to take Survey of College Mathematics or Survey of College Mathematics with Support !
+I am so excited that you have decided to take Survey of College Mathematics with Support or College Algebra !
 Your success is important to me, so to help prepare you for the next part of your educational journey, I would like to share some information with you about my courses and classroom environments.

 Click on one of my classes below to explore the structure and goals of each class.